 Q. Which calendar do Subbotniks use?

 A. Originally, Subbotniks used the Byzantine Calendar but in the modern State of Israel a mixture of Byzantine and Hebrew calendars is used.
-Subbotniks Christmas Trees in time for the Byzantine 17th of December (Secular Dec 30).
+Subbotniks decorate Christmas Trees in time for the 8-day Fast of Adam from Byzantine 17th of December (Secular Dec 30) before the 8-day Feast of Kalenda.
 The Byzantine Year is the current international year plus 5509.

 Q. Are Subbotniks shomer-masoret?